-The collection is composed of over 44,000 print books, 2,500,000 electronic books, as well as over 33, 000 journals, magazines and newspapers.
-Other databases include video streaming, primary sources and images.
-The major focus of the library is online/digital learning resources (over 50 electronic databases) which will allow students to access resources anytime, anywhere 24x7.
+The collection covering offered programs is composed of over 45,000 print books, and 3,600,000 electronic books, as well as over 200,000 journals, magazines, and newspapers.
+Other databases include 68,000 streaming videos, as well as primary sources, and images.
+The major focus of the library is online/digital learning resources (over 116 electronic databases) which will allow students to access resources anytime, anywhere 24×7.